Things to do in West London, UNITED KINGDOMMAP

 The best known of Kew’s glasshouses is the iconic Victorian Palm House.
 Built in wrought iron between 1844 and 1848, this curvaceous 110-metre long structure rises to a height of 66 feet at its central dome and contains 16,000 panes of hand-blown glass.

-The Palm House displays banana, rubber and cocoa plants, mango, starfruit and jackfruit trees and the African oil palm, double coconut palm and rare Madagascan triangle palm.
+The Palm House recreates a rainforest climate and houses banana, rubber and cocoa plants, mango, starfruit and jackfruit trees and the African oil palm, double coconut palm and rare Madagascan triangle palm.

 Kew Gardens boasts a number of other impressive glasshouses:

-Also found in the grounds are a number of lakes, pagodas (Sir William Chambers’ 1762 Great Pagoda is pictured), temples, arches and gateways, together with over 20 different formal gardens (for example a Japanese, rock and rose gardens).
+Also found in the grounds are a number of lakes, pagodas (Sir William Chambers’ 1762 Great Pagoda is the most famous), temples, arches and gateways, together with over 20 different formal gardens (for example the Japanese, rock and rose gardens).

 when?
 9.30 am to between 5.30 and 7.30 pm depending on time of year, seven days a week (not 24-25 December)